 • A catalyst for product improvements

-Each of the points in this list is important enough by itself.
+Each point in this list is important enough by itself.
 That’s why all businesses should collect and analyze customer feedback and use data to measure customer satisfaction.
-Let’s say a few words about these advantages of high customer satisfaction.
+Let’s discuss the advantages of high customer satisfaction.

 Improved customer retention